UTEP-CS-1/website/staging_labs/clab3/spec.md

 A method called `isGameOver` that takes no arguments and returns a `boolean` indicating whether the game has ended.

-The game is over if either:
+The game is over if EITHER (at least one of these conditions is met):

-- the player has successfully guessed the correct answer
+- the player has successfully guessed the correct answer OR
 - 6 guesses have already been made and the player did not win

 ### isGameWin